 Rings may be better known as The Ring 3 since it’s the third movie about the enigmatic and acrobatic, Samara.
 Rings has been underway for a long time, but was it worth the wait?

 Unfortunately, when it comes to Rings, the answer is a definite no.

-As it tends to be the case for any popular horror franchise, the rumors of a third The Ring movie has been around since forever.
+As it tends to be the case for any popular horror franchise, the rumors of a third The Ring movie has been around forever.
 The rumors turned into reality when it was announced that Rings would be released in November 2015.

 Well, November 2015 came and went without Rings being released.
 New release dates ensued and then during the summer of 2016, it was revealed that reshoots were being made.
-Whether those shoots improved on the final products is unknown, but as of February 2017, Rings is finally here.
+Whether those shoots improved the final products is unknown, but as of February 2017, Rings is finally here.

 But do we even need a The Ring 3 movie?
 Well, any good story can easily continue and evolve.
 Unfortunately, Rings is not an example of this being the case.

 Now, we don’t tend to be very negative here at Heaven of Horror.
 As a rule, we have no problem with remakes, reboots, and tons of sequels.
 As long as the story is still there, mind you.
 With Rings, we get a very good idea of why many people hate sequels.